 The people of Cumbria are always saying they need more to do, and these games are just that.
 Fantastic for families, parties, time with friends, teambuilding and of course tourists enjoying the Lake District.
 For more information and to get yourself booked in check out their website https://www.lakesescapes.co.uk or facebook page https://www.facebook.com/lakesescaperooms/.

-Who can experience the escape room?
+Who can experience the games?

 What are your opening hours?